Time trial bikes: everything you need to know about TT speed machines

 You’ll need to choose your tyres carefully, based on the nature of your event.
 Short time trials on good roads may call for the fastest, most delicate tyres available; Vittoria’s Corsa Speed, Veloflex’s Record, Schwalbe’s Pro One TT or Specialized’s Turbo Cotton are fine examples.

-TT tyres, like Vittoria's Corsa Speed, can save you precious seconds on race day, but puncture protection is more limited than typical road tyres. - Simon Bromley / Immediate Media
+TT tyres can save you precious seconds, but puncture protection is more limited than typical road tyres. - Simon Bromley / Immediate Media

-Longer time trials, or those held on bad roads, may require something more durable because time lost having to stop to change a wheel or fix a puncture will likely outweigh what you’d gain with a faster, more delicate tyre.
+Longer time trials, or those held on bad roads, may require something more durable.
+Time lost having to stop to change a wheel or fix a puncture will likely outweigh what you’d gain with a faster, more delicate tyre.

 Continental's GP5000, Goodyear’s Eagle F1 or Schwalbe’s Pro One are great all-round options, combining decent speed with good puncture protection.